Prensner-Lab/sample_submission/README.md

 - **Submitter name**: Your name
 - **Submitter email**: Your institution email
 - **Project title:** Short title used as reference of the sample study
 - **Project description**: Short description of the purpose of the study.
-Make sure to use a single line within the csv file.
+Make sure to use a single field within the csv file.

 ## Table